-- Remove screw 1. - ✓ The foot brake lever swings up to the stop.
+- Remove screw 1. - $\checkmark$ The foot brake lever swings up to the stop.

-- Remove cotter pin 2 with washer 3.

-- Remove pin 4 of the rider footrest.

-- Take off the rider footrest 5 with the spring.
+- Remove cotter pin 2 with washer 3. - Carefully remove the pin 4 of the rider footrest. - Info - The spring is under high tension and can pop out when the pin is removed. - Take off the rider footrest 5 with the spring.